PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview/index.md

 ## Show File Extensions

 You should set Finder to always [show all file extensions](https://support.apple.com/en-ca/guide/mac-help/mchlp2304/mac) to help you see when a file is masquerading as another filetype.

-## System Extensions

-There are two types of [system extensions](https://support.apple.com/en-us/120363) on macOS: legacy system extensions (also known as kernel extensions) and system extensions.
-Kernel extensions modify the actual kernel, giving the software extremely low-level access to your system.
-These are very dangerous and in fact you need to lower your security policy to even load them.
-They're being phased out more and more with every version of macOS.

-Newer system extensions don't directly modify the kernel, but they use APIs that give them lower level access to your system than regular apps.
-You should be very cautious with these as well and only allow them when **absolutely necessary**.

-Removing an app doesn't remove the system extensions associated with it.
-You can use the `systemextensionctl` command to list and manage extensions.
-You may need to disable SIP before you can remove extensions.

 ## Apps Requiring Admin